 October 3, 2011

-Director of Research and Technical Activities Project No. E-34 Governmental Accounting Standards Board 401 Merritt 7, PO Box 5116 Norwalk, CT 06856-5116
+Director of Research and Technical Activities

+Project No. E-34

+Governmental Accounting Standards Board

+401 Merritt 7, PO Box 5116

+Norwalk, CT 06856-5116

 To the Director of Research and Technical Activities:

-The Village of New Bremen is a participating employer in the Ohio Public Employees Retirement System (OPERS), a cost-sharing multi-employer plan with approximately 3,700 employers.
-We are responding to the Governmental Accounting Standards Board (GASB) invitation to provide comments on its Exposure Draft, Accounting and Financial Reporting for Pensions and amendment of GASB Statement No. 27.
-This Exposure Draft addresses changes in the way participants in government sponsored pension plans account for and report pension assets and liabilities in their annual financial statements.

-We appreciate the lengthy deliberative process undertaken by the GASB Board that culminated in the Exposure Drafts issued in June 2011, and understand the intent that the new financial reporting proposals are designed to standardize how participants in public pension plans disclose pension information in their financial statements.
-We appreciate your efforts to make financial reporting more transparent; however, we believe there are several challenges associated with implementing the proposed standards for multiple employer cost sharing plans.
+The Board of Trustees of Jefferson Township in Logan County, Ohio is a participating employer in the Ohio Public Employees Retirement System (OPERS), a cost-sharing multiemployer plan with approximately 3,700 employers.
+We are responding to the GASB invitation to provide comments on its Exposure Draft, Accounting and Financial Reporting for Pensions and amendment of GASB Statement No. 27.
+This Exposure Draft addresses changes in the way we, as participants in government sponsored pension plans, account for and report pension assets and liabilities in our annual financial statements.
+We appreciate the time involved and appreciate the efforts of the GASB Board that culminated in the Exposure Drafts issued in June 2011, and understand the intent that the new financial reporting proposals are designed to standardize how participants in public pension plans disclose pension information in their financial statements.
+We agree and support efforts to make financial reporting more transparent; however, we believe there are many challenges associated with implementing the proposed standards for multiple employer cost sharing plans.
 Though these proposed standards may work well with single employer and agent multi-employer plans, they appear to conflict with the purpose of pooling assets and liabilities in a cost sharing multi-employer plan, and with the state statutes that govern these plans.

-Structure of pension plan per state statute.
-As noted above, OPERS is a cost-sharing multi-employer plan in the State of Ohio.
+1. Structure of pension plan per state statute.
+As noted above, OPERS is a cost-sharing multiemployer plan in the State of Ohio.
 Employer participation in the plan is established by state statute that also dictates employer contribution rates and the benefits to be received by our employees.
 As an employer, we have no control over the contribution rates assessed and we don't control the benefits offered or how they are calculated.
 Any changes to the existing contribution rates or benefit levels require action by the state legislature.
 Ultimately if there was a plan termination, default, or some other unlikely event, the state legislature would need to determine the final dispensation of any unfunded liability.
 Thus, the assignment of the liability is somewhat misleading given the structure within our state.
 This raises a question regarding the application of accounting standards that are not in accordance with state statute.

-Letter of Comment No. 165 File Reference: 34-E Date Received: 10/12/11
+Letter of Comment No. 167 File Reference: 34-E Date Received: 10/12/11